 The Close Supervision Centre is a prison within a prison.
 Based in HM prisons Woodhill (near Milton Keynes), Wakefield and Whitemoor, the CSC system was set up by a Labour government in 1998 "to remove the most significantly dangerous, challenging and disruptive prisoners and manage them within a small highly supervised unit".
 Director General Richard Tilt called the system "therapeutic, not punitive", and the aim was to return prisoners to normal wings after a year or so.
 But how would that be possible if the inmates chosen were to be those deemed incapable of progression and incapable of being reformed?

 After early failures with disruptive inmates, the CSC began to select those who they felt would cooperate.
-Disruptive behaviour abated and it started to look like a success, even though genuine persistent troublemakers rarely got selected anymore .Inmates began to be selected after just one disruptive incident, or for alleged gang activity, or for what is perceived as religious extremism .
+Disruptive behaviour abated and it started to look like a success, even though genuine persistent troublemakers rarely got selected anymore↑ .Inmates began to be selected after just one disruptive incident, or for alleged gang activity, or for what is perceived as religious extremism↑ .
+On the occasions when the cell is unlocked he is confronted with six officers kitted up in riot gear holding shields in front of them and told that any sudden movement will result in him being beaten up and restrained in handcuffs.

-inmates with diagnosed mental illnesses began to be selected — they are easier to manage because they are easier to medicate.
+Then inmates with diagnosed mental illnesses began to be selected↑ — they are easier to manage because they are easier to medicate.

 My partner David was selected after repeated bouts of segregation.
 He has a personality disorder and cannot cope on busy wings.
 Segregation desocialises an inmate even further and each time he was returned to the wing more problems arose for which he was again segregated.